astral-o7/observatory/README.md

 This GitHub repo contains all of the examples I make and use in my [blog](https://astral.observatory.com/).

 For every demonstrative article, there'll be a "solved" folder, which contains solution exploits/code to the example binaries.
+You can delete the folder if you want to follow along.

 As of right now, I've written about: